yohannjouanneau/dnd-combat-tracker/README.md

 - Add comments for complex logic
 - Test your changes thoroughly
 - Ensure responsive design works on mobile
+- Update translations for both English and French
+- Add confirmation dialogs for destructive actions

 ## 🗺️ Roadmap